juan260/MTEC-343/DocumentationForSecretWeapon/Documentation.md

 }).add;
 ~~~

 * and replacing all the text (use Replace All function of the editor) _//Secret weapon_ with a space.
-Then run the code defining the superweapon again.
-You should keep your mouse down when you do this, because when you move it up it will distort the sounds.
+Then run the code defining the superweapon (the previous SynthDefs) again.
+You should keep your mouse at the top of the screen when you do this, because when you move it up it will distort the sounds.

 * Make a big crescendo at your taste, and stop the sound by killing the server:
 ~~~